jupyter/governance/docs/_data/README.md

 These files are used by the `{team-members}` MyST directive to render team membership lists.

+## Generated Markdown Tables

+When the documentation is built, the `{team-members}` directive automatically generates downloadable markdown tables for each team.
+These files are available in the built site at:

+jupyter.org/governance/build/team-tables/<team-id>.md`

+These markdown files can be downloaded and reused in other documentation projects.

 ## Editing

 To update team membership:

 1. Edit the appropriate YAML file (_data/contributors.yml, _data/organizations.yml, or _data/jupyter-teams.yml)
 2. Rebuild the documentation: `nox -s docs`
+3. New markdown tables will be automatically generated in `_build/html/build/team-tables/`

 ## Adding a new team member